 The enforcement window

-Q2 2027 sounds distant.
-It is not.
-Enterprise BFSI clients facing their own DPDP deadlines will require processor compliance evidence from vendors ahead of their own Phase III dates.
+That is less than six months away.
+Enterprise BFSI clients facing their own DPDP obligations will require processor compliance evidence from vendors well ahead of November.
 The procurement pressure arrives before enforcement does.

 What to audit now